Creole mutiny: Background and revolt

 In the fall of 1841, the American brig Creole, owned by Johnson and Eperson of Richmond, Virginia, was transporting 135 enslaved African-Americans for sale in New Orleans, a major market in the American South for slaves.
 103 of those who would be transported on Creole were being kept in slave pens at Richmond, while another 32 were purchased at Hampton Roads for transport.
 Most of the slaves were owned by Johnson and Eperson.
-26 people were owned by Thomas McCarg, who operated as a slave trader and was one of the passengers on board.
+26 people were owned by Thomas McCargo, who operated as a slave trader and was one of the passengers on board.
 While the United States government had abolished the transatlantic slave trade in 1807, it permitted the domestic trading of slaves among the states which kept slavery legalized; a "coastwise slave trade" had sprung up in the 19th century, transporting enslaved African-Americans among the American South.
 Creole also carried tobacco, a crew of ten, the captain's wife, daughter and niece; four white passengers, including slave traders; and eight enslaved black servants, for a total of 160 individuals on board.

 Madison Washington, the leader of the revolt, had been born into slavery but managed to escape to Canada.
 However, he was forced back into slavery after returning to Virginia to look for his wife, who was among those being transported to New Orleans to be sold as slaves.
 The enslaved persons were kept in the forward hold, but Washington managed to gain access to the deck after one of the crew had lifted the grate.
 On November 7, 1841, Washington and eighteen other enslaved men rebelled; they overpowered the crew and killed John R. Hewell, one of the slave traders, with a knife.
 The crew and passengers had only one gun among them - which they never used.
-The captain, who was wounded, joined by two of the crew had gone up into the rigging to escape the fighting.
-One of the people who'd been enslaved was badly wounded and later died.
+The captain, who was wounded, joined two of the crew who had gone up into the rigging to escape the fighting.
+One of the enslaved persons was badly wounded and later died.
 Some other members of the crew were wounded but all survived.